 No criminal law firm in Parramatta can compete with our powerhouse team of criminal lawyers.

-Our criminal lawyers have been the recipients of many awards, including:
+Our criminal lawyers at Parramatta have been the recipients of many awards, including:

 - The Law Society President’s Medal

 - Pride of Australia Medal

 - Young Global Leaders Award

 Contact us, and get the best criminal lawyer in Parramatta on your team, or read more about Australian Criminal Law Group below.

 Australian Criminal Law Group represent clients at Parramatta Local and District Courts, as well as all other criminal courts in Australia.

 We offer affordable representation, fixed fees, free first consultations, and a 24/7 hotline for criminal law advice over the phone.